 Every email service provider has distinct algorithms to check how the emails are sent and received.

-So make those algorithms realize that you are not a robot, avoid sending too many emails at once.
+So make those algorithms knows that you are not a robot, and avoid sending too many emails at once.
 If you send a lot of emails continuously, it will affect your domain reputation.

-The best way to avoid it is to keep a huge time interval between two emails while you are warming up your new account.
+The best way to avoid it is to keep a time interval of few seconds between two emails while you are warming up your new account.